bjouellette/InventoryTransport/README.md

 - Heroku application was not able to deploy on time due to working on application.

 - Messages were sent for assistance Thursday evening 8/25 to both TA and instructor about not being able to connect submission to backend and did not receive a response.
 - pgAdmin is connected and does populate data to the backend, just not vice versa.
-Postman 'GET' request works, but errors arise on 'POST'about null values even though allow null values is set to true.
+Postman 'GET' request works, but errors arise on 'POST' about null values even though allow null values is set to true.

 ## Future Updates
 - We would like to create a database to hold all available options for easy access to make adjustments.